interlink-hq/interLink/ci/README.md

 ### Run e2e tests

-#### Requirements

-:danger: **N.B.** You need to have your images for the plugins and components published on a container registry before going ahead.
-Then set it properly in the manifests as described below.

 #### Edit manifests with your images

 - `service-account.yaml` is the default set of permission needed by the virtualkubelet.
 Do not touch unless you know what you are doing.